Western Loop

 Just around the corner from the Royal Hotel is the town Bakery, where we enjoyed another meat pie for lunch.

-The next bonus location was the Gooloogong Hotel in Gooloogong.
+The next bonus location was the Gooloogong Hotel in Gooloogong, about 30 km to the west.

 click on image to enlarge